Zhenyu-Bo/Zhenyu-Bo.github.io/_pages/about.md

 ======
 **1. Cognitive Diagnosis Optimization**

-Now I'm working at at [CODIA](https://code.bdaa.pro/dashboard/) team which focus on diagnosing the student's ability level based on the student's historical answer records.
+Now I'm working at at [CODIA](https://code.bdaa.pro/dashboard/) team focusing on diagnosing the student's ability level based on the student's historical answer records.
 I have successfully improved the fairness and accuracy of the prediction of the model.

 **2. LLM-assisted Code Repair**